nautobot/cookiecutter-nautobot-app/nautobot-app-ssot/{{ cookiecutter.project_slug }}/README.md

 An app for [Nautobot](https://github.com/nautobot/nautobot).

 The term SSoT, or Single Source of Truth, refers to the intention of using Nautobot to consolidate data from disparate Systems of Record to create a single resource for all automation needs.
-This is done by extending the [Nautobot SSoT framework](https://github.com/nautobot/nautobot-plugin-ssot) which uses the DiffSync library.
-This plug-in is built with the capability in mind to import and export data from your desired System of Record.
+This is done by extending the [Nautobot SSoT framework](https://github.com/nautobot/nautobot-app-ssot) which uses the DiffSync library.
+This app is built with the capability in mind to import and export data from your desired System of Record.

 <!--
 Developer Note - Remove Me!